MDGrey33/GPT-4-Turbo-Assistant/README.md

 * Create assistant
 * List existing assistants
 * Load existing assistant
+* Loading a file in the assistant knowledge
+* Loading multiple files in the assistant knowledge
+* Getting a list of uploaded files
+* Deleting a file
 * Chat with GPT-4 Turbo with long context
-* Loading a file in the assistants conversation context

 ## Todo list
 This is an implementation of GPT-4-Turbo assistant on Python.